THIS DATE IN HISTORY: June 30

 Video: Eric Lindros had unique skill for power forward

-The Nordiques select Lindros with the first pick in the 1991 NHL Draft, but he refuses to report and spends the season with the Canadian Olympic Team.
+The Nordiques select Lindros with the first pick in the 1991 NHL Draft, but he declines to report and spends the season with the Canadian Olympic Team.
 The Flyers and New York Rangers each make a trade with the Nordiques to acquire Lindros; Bertuzzi rules the transaction with the Flyers is the valid one.

 Lindros helps the Flyers get to the Stanley Cup Final in 1997, but they are swept by the Detroit Red Wings.
 Forsberg becomes a cornerstone of Cup-winning teams with the Colorado Avalanche in 1996 and 2001 after the Nordiques relocate to Denver in 1995.
 The two centers each wind up in the Hockey Hall of Fame; Forsberg is inducted in 2014, Lindros in 2016.